cstanca1/HDP-restAPI/README.md

 ```
 >>>AMBARI_USER_PW = 'admin'
 ```
-Set the following to the IP address of your ResourceManager node, or qualified node name.
-Below IP address is an example.
+Set the following variable to the IP address or FQDN of your ResourceManager node.
 ```
 >>>RM_DOMAIN = '127.0.0.1'
 ```
-Set Resource Manager port variable to the actual port used:
+Set Resource Manager port variable
 ```
 >>>RM_PORT = '8088'
 ```